Treatment with Donor Eggs

-What happens if I need to use a Donor Egg to get pregnant?
+What happens if I need to use donor eggs to get pregnant?

-Your first contact with the Unit will be with a donor programme assistant who will discuss the treatment journey with you.
-We have a dedicated donation team who are responsible for arranging the process for both donors and recipients.
+Your first contact with the clinic will be with a donor programme assistant who will discuss the treatment journey with you.
+We have a dedicated Donation Team who are responsible for arranging the process for both donors and recipients.

 How long is the waiting list for donor eggs?

 What drugs will I need to take and what happens?

 This is achieved by a combination of the pill, oestrogen patches and progesterone pessaries.
 The donated eggs are fertilised with your partner’s sperm (or with donor sperm) via IVF, and then treatment follows a typical embryo replacement cycle.
-Any resulting embryos are transferred into your uterus to grow as in a natural pregnancy.
+The best resulting embryo is transferred into your uterus to grow as in a natural pregnancy.

 What else will I need to do?

-As part of your treatment you will be required to undergo counselling to ensure that you understand the implications of using a donor egg to have a child.
-This includes how this can affect you and your partner, any existing family, how you may explain in future years about the child’s conception and what happens if they wish to contact their donor, as allowed by law, when they turn 18.
-In addition, you and your partner will need to undertake pre-treatment screening
+As part of your treatment you will be required to undergo counselling to ensure that you understand the implications of using donor eggs to have a child.
+This includes how this can affect you and your partner, any existing family, how you may explain in future years about your child’s conception and what happens if your child wishes to find out who their donor is, as allowed by law, when they turn 18.
+In addition, you and your partner will need to undertake pre-treatment screening.

-When using a donor egg in your treatment, you tell us what you’re looking for in your ideal donor, and we will match you with any we have that fit the profile.
+When using donor eggs in your treatment, you tell us what you’re looking for in your ideal donor, and we will match you with any we have that fit the profile.
 We get to know all our egg donors personally.